justwriteclick/docslikecode/_posts/articles/2018-04-16-practical-advice.md

 Finding a freelance editor would be a huge leg up on the writing process itself, especially if you also need a bit of developmental editing for the book idea.

-For the print layout, I had a great experience with UpWork and was also able to keep the same person for work I needed one for the second edition.
+For the print layout, I had a great experience with UpWork and was also able to hire the same person to work on the second edition.
 I learned from using a freelance site that I can find and manage freelancers for projects that I want to get done but don’t want to carve out time or buy tools for myself to finish them.

 ## List of tools and services